Pometry/Raphtory/docs/source/Analysis/analysis-explained.md

   .filter(row => row.get(1) == true)
 ```
 This can be important if you only want to return elements that have received a certain label.
-Such as if we are looking for nodes reachable from a given entity in the graph, we can store a flag in their state
+For example, if we are looking for nodes reachable from a given entity in the graph, we can store a flag in their state
 and then filter on this once in Row form.
 Alternatively, we could have implemented this using {s}`explodeSelect()`.

 #### explode()